WALTER-GROUP/hackathon-sustainable-logistics/README.md

 </p>

 # Overview
-Experts in data science, machine learning and software development will work together to find efficient and sustainable logistics solutions for the EU at the WALTER GROUP Hackathon: Sustainable Logistics on 13 January 2023.
+Experts in data science, machine learning and software development will work together to find efficient and sustainable logistics solutions for the EU at the WALTER GROUP Hackathon: Sustainable Logistics on 17 October 2024.

 Freight transports, delivery routes and logistics systems are key drivers of the European economy.
 They allow countries to work together across borders, achieve better results together and find efficient and sustainable solutions for the future through cooperation and collaboration.
 WALTER GROUP aims to foster this cooperation and brings together experts, developers and scientists to demonstrate what we can achieve by joining forces.